Elephants learn from others

 In Tsavo East National Park, Kenya, where orphan elephants from The David Sheldrick Wildlife Trust were slowly released to the wild, contacts with both humans and older elephants provided information to translocated individuals about the new foods in the area, where and when to forage, and how to avoid dangers.
 These examples of young elephants emulating the behavior of older individuals and becoming more proficient at tool use and foraging techniques with increasing age suggest that social learning across extended periods of time is important in the development of elephant calves.

 Mahouts make use of elephant social learning skills in training, using already tamed elephants as examples for young untrained elephants.
 The calm response of the older trained elephants initiates the process of learning that the human handler is to be obeyed and respected.

 The presence of role models for social learning is an essential element in the acquisition of normal elephant behavior; in its absence, inappropriate behavior may develop, such as aggression by males toward females and calves, as has been observed in captivity, or the mounting, tusking, and killing of other animals, as has been observed in free-ranging orphaned males.

 Social learning is also displayed in the acquisition of cultural practices by different elephant populations.
-For instance, in Amboseli, where for the last 35 years elephants have been speared by members of the Maasai community, elephants kill livestock, a trait not observed in other parts of Maasailand where the spearing of elephants is rarely practiced.
+For instance, in Amboseli, where for the last 40 years elephants occasionally have been speared by members of the Maasai community, elephants kill livestock, a trait not observed in other parts of Maasailand where the spearing of elephants is rarely practiced.
 Where elephants live near farmland, a culture of dismantling electric fences can spread through a population, and the among the elephants of Mt.
 Elgon in Kenya, the culture of mining salt licks has formed deep caves.
 Stories in the press of groups of elephants in certain areas forming road blocks and raiding trucks transporting food is another example of cultural practices.

 Learning how and what to eat